-Google Earth is different from other free Google tools such as Google Books and Google Patents because it’s a software program you install on your computer.
-But like all Google tools, Google Earth is free.
+Like all Google tools, Google Earth is free.
 In fact, Google Earth Pro has recently become free, as well, and offers the same benefits – with a few more benefits thrown in.
 We’ll give you an overview of Google Earth and discuss how it can help you solve three pesky genealogical problems.
 To prepare for liftoff, start by downloading the program at Google Earth Pro.

 Navigating Google Earth

 The Google Earth viewing area contains these panels.
 See the photo above for the location of these panels:

 Layers: Access points of geographic interest that can be displayed over the viewing area.

 3D Viewer: View and interact with maps and activate tools using the toolbar at the top of the viewer.

 The 3D Viewer Toolbar: Toggle buttons to activate tools.

 - Look Joystick (top button): Look around from a single vantage point.